Communications & Outreach

 Sharing Hubble’s spectacular images and discoveries for more than 25 years by connecting with diverse audiences has made the communications and outreach team at the Space Telescope Science Institute (STScI) a world leader in astronomy communication and public outreach.
-Our work focuses on the scientific discoveries of NASA’s Hubble Space Telescope; the James Webb Space Telescope, planned to launch in 2021; and the Wide Field Infrared Survey Telescope (WFIRST), which will launch in the mid-2020s.
+Our work focuses on the scientific discoveries of NASA’s Hubble Space Telescope; the James Webb Space Telescope; and the Nancy Grace Roman Space Telescope, planned to launch in late 2026.

 Our team has access to STScI’s vast network of scientists and engineers, which allows us to infuse current research into every product we create and every event we produce to engage audiences in the adventures of science.
 Discoveries from our science missions expand the imagination of young and old alike, and provide a natural springboard for the exploration of science, technology, engineering, and mathematics (STEM).
 We aim to serve NASA’s mission to bring the universe within grasp and inspire the next generations of explorers.

 Communications and Outreach

 Communicating the latest astronomical findings and discoveries to the public.

 Engaging learners of all ages and backgrounds in the process of scientific discovery and exploring the universe.

 Broadening the public's understanding of cutting-edge astronomical missions and research.